Alexander Clifford: Second World War

 Clifford was a war correspondent for the Daily Mail during the war.
-In June 1940 the Sunderland flying ship in which he was being transported beached near Malta to avoid sinking.
+In June 1940 the Sunderland flying boat in which he was being transported beached near Malta to avoid sinking.

 Clifford was a friend of Daily Express correspondent Alan Moorehead; they both covered the Spanish Civil War, and first met in the 'Bar Basque' in Saint-Jean-de-Luz in 1938).
 Moorehead wrote a great deal about him in his three books on the North African Campaign.
 They spent much of the war in each other's company during the Desert War, the Allied invasion of Italy and the Invasion of Normandy.
 According to one writer, "Moorehead and Clifford were complementary opposites, professional rivals as well as friends.
 Clifford was an intellectual European and a profound pessimist, uncertain of himself and the world.
 The expatriate Moorehead was driven by his curiosity, brilliance and eagerness to discover the world."
 Moorehead's memoir A Late Education: Episodes in a Life is, amongst other things, the story of his friendship with Clifford.
 Richard Knott's book The Trio (2015) is an account of Clifford's work as a war correspondent and his friendship with Alan Moorehead and Christopher Buckley.